Monday, February 24, 2014

 19. You never refer to a mall by its name.
 It's not Woodbridge Center, it's just "Woodbridge"; it's not Menlo Park Mall, it's just "Menlo"; it's not "Garden State Plaza," it's "Paramus," etc.

 20. No matter how much further you still have to go, you always feel better when you get back into the State, whether it's coming out of the Lincoln Tunnel, coming over the Delaware Memorial Bridge, or any of the Pennsylvania crossings.
+Even if you live an hour away from said crossing, getting back into Jersey still makes you feel like, "I'm home."

 It was hard enough for me to care about the Nets when they were representing my home State.
 But now that they've completely embraced their new identity in Brooklyn, to me, they are just another basketball team.
 And not a very good one.